Rosenverse

 Key Insights

-• Tag management supports grouping, merging, and synonyms to handle complex and overlapping coding schemas.
+• Tag management is essential in large research projects; Reduct supports grouping, merging, and synonyms to maintain order amid tag proliferation.

 Notable Quotes